elastic/elasticsearch-py/docs/reference/dsl_tutorials.md

     print(a.title)
 ```

-Review the [ES|QL Query Builder section](esql-query-builder.md) to learn more about building ES|QL queries in Python.
+Review the [ES|QL query builder section](esql-query-builder.md) to learn more about building ES|QL queries in Python.

 ## Migration from the standard client [_migration_from_the_standard_client]